I need human help to enter verification code (office hours only)

 In these tragic and scary times we stand with all those victimized by senseless hatred and fanaticism, at home, in Israel, and abroad.
 We pray for safety, healing, and peace.

-We wish a continued Mazal Tov to Dr. Meredith Grossman & David Blackston, upon the birth, Brit, and naming of their son, Elijah (אליחי).
+We wish a Mazal Tov to Rebekah & Max Tokatlilar on the birth and naming of their son Sam (שמואל יצחק).

 Please continue to assist our weekday morning Minyan.
 Consider increasing your commitment to community and synagogue by attending.